nijel/rt2zammad/README.md

   address and will fail to be created.
 Enable all users prior to the migration.
 * Timestamps are not preserved.
 The Zammad API doesn't seem to allow this.
-* Zammad will send notification for all actions, you probably want to disable outgoing mail for time of import.
+* Zammad will send notification for all actions, you probably want to disable outgoing mail for time of import:
+  * Disable all triggers sending mail (Manage / Trigger
+  * Disable notifications for all existing users (seems like every user has to do this)
+  * Safer approach might be to use own SMTP server and temporarily discard all mail from Zammad for the migration run.